pshongwe/AirBnB_clone/README.md

-# Airbnb Console Project
+# Airbnb Clone Project

 ![Project Logo/Icon](https://cdn.freebiesupply.com/logos/large/2x/airbnb-2-logo-svg-vector.svg)

 ## Overview

-The Airbnb Console Project is a command-line interface (CLI) application that simulates some of the functionality of the Airbnb platform.
+The Airbnb Clone Project is a command-line interface (CLI) application that simulates some of the functionality of the Airbnb platform.
 With this console application, users can perform various actions related to property rentals, including creating and managing property listings, booking properties, and more.

 ## Features